andreasbalevik/hugo-fjordapartments.com/content/info/_index.en.md

 # CONTENT
 title: Practical information
-description: Everything you need to know about booking, check-in, facilities and contact.
+description: Booking, check-in, facilities and contact.
 faq:
 - title: Location
   content: Our apartments are located in the heart of Balestrand.
 Short distances to everything you need — grocery stores, restaurants, tourist information, and walking distance to the boat (Bergen, Flåm), bus and parking.